 Accounts with corrlinks and jpay are free to open but they charge you per email, but it’s cheap…something like $0.30/£0.15 a letter.
 You can credit your account via PayPal.

-The downside is that not prisoners cannot email you back, they can only send letters in the post.
+The downside is that some prisoners cannot email you back, they can only send letters in the post.
 However, I use a company called JMail and I subscribe to their service called JMail Box.
 What this means is you can use their address in California, and you give that address to your prisoner.
 When JMail receives a letter for you from a penpal, they scan it and email it to you, and it can be downloaded as a PDF.
 This costs $10 for 3 months or $25 for a year, so it’s pretty cheap.
 For a further fee they can also send on to you the original letter from your penpal.
 I don’t do this yet but I’m thinking I might like to have the original correspondence.
-The handy thing about having an address in California (rather than your home address) is that (a) it might not feel comfortable giving your home address to someone you don’t know, and (b) if you’re outside of the US your penpal only has to pay for a stamp within country rather than more expensive international mail.
+The handy thing about having an address in California (rather than your home address) is that (a) you might not feel comfortable giving your home address to someone you don’t know, and (b) if you’re outside of the US your penpal only has to pay for a stamp within country rather than more expensive international mail.

 So here’s my process which should illustrate how it works.
 My prisoner uses CorrLinks, so I have an account on there.
 To email a prisoner you need to have their full name and prisoner ID.
 Each prisoner’s profile will give you that info.
 I enter my prisoner’s info into my CorrLinks account and it finds him in the system.
 I write my email and I can also attach photos, and then send it electronically through the system.
 The first time I messaged him I had to give him my JMail Box address in California as my mailing address and I explained to him how that system works.
 So then my prisoner receives his email from me when he checks a kiosk.
 He then writes a letter to me, and posts it to my address in California.
 When they receive the letter from him they scan it and upload it to my JMail account.
 I have to pay a small fee to be able to open the scans the first time they arrive.
 Again, something like $0.30 per letter.
 I like that I can simply email my penpal and within a few days of him sending his letter I will get the scanned copy.
 Incidentally if your prisoner cannot accept email, you can write your letter as an email in JMail and they will print it and send it in the post to your prisoner.
 Again, if you are outside of the US this saves you postage and also means your penpal gets his/her letter quickly.
 Most have email though.